-- If you or someone you know suffer with allergies, suggest Spirulina to them.
-Ingesting two grams of this algae plant for at least six months or more, will wipe out the signs of those irritating allergies.
+- If you or someone you know suffer from allergies, suggest Spirulina to them.
+Ingesting two grams of this algae plant for at least six months or more will wipe out the signs of those irritating allergies.
 Even though it is known to boost stamina, it will not improve symptoms of chronic fatigue.
 Nevertheless, it will maintain or improve blood supply and flow, and as a consequence, preserve cardiovascular utilities.(3, 4)

-- Iron is essential during pregnancy and by absorbing Spirulina, the mother and child has a significant supply.
+- Iron is essential during pregnancy and by absorbing Spirulina, the mother and child have a significant supply.
 Add to that, it’s easy to digest and will not leave you constipated.
 In fact, it improves the digestive system as it cleanses or detoxifies the body, plus supports the liver and kidneys.
-A person taking at least 500 mg of Spirulina three times per day for approximately six months, have a greater chance of improving liver function as opposed to the popular supplement milk thistle.
+A person taking at least 500 mg of Spirulina three times per day for approximately six months have a greater chance of improving liver function as opposed to the popular supplement milk thistle.

 - In addition to owing Omega-3 properties, Spirulina contains plenty of vitamins such as thiamine, riboflavin, nicotinamide, folic acid, vitamins A, C, D, and E. Potassium, copper, iron, phosphorous, sodium and zinc is also found in the Spirulina powder.
 It’s an excellent calcium source, which provides over 20 times the amount of calcium in milk.
 It’s an enormous treat for children, aging adults and pregnant women.